PHACDataHub/foresight/README.md

     - Automate the processes of collection, organization, and analysis, utilizing domain-specific knowledge to decode and comprehend the detected information efficiently.
     - *Specific Outputs*:
         - Identify a few machine-readable ontologies.
-        - Fully standards compliant, pluggable to other PHAC systems.
+        - Fully standards compliant, pluggable to other systems.
 4. **Dynamic Analysis of Information Flow**
     - Monitor and analyze shifts, patterns, and trends within the information mass, gaining insights into its nature, properties, and potential implications.
 Note.
 David B suggests building uses cases for both static and dynamic analysis.
     - *Specific Outputs*: